 The rest of the City is at your disposal if you’re staying at one of the best San Francisco downtown hotels the City has to offer; you can choose to stroll along the scenic streets or ride the historic San Francisco Cable Cars that transport you to world famous Fisherman's Wharf, where Alcatraz, Pier 39 and Ghirardelli Square make it a must-see attraction for San Francisco travelers offering boutique shopping, waterfront dining, exquisite seafood, family fun, cruises offering picturesque bay views along with tour of the Alcatraz Island and the scenic town of Sausalito located just across the Bay in Marin County.

-For the artistically inclined, just minutes from the Hotel Majestic are the historic landmarks such as San Francisco Opera House, San Francisco Symphony orchestra, San Francisco Ballet, Asian Art Museum of San Francisco and San Francisco Museum of Modern Art.
+For the artistically inclined, just minutes from the Hotel Majestic are the historic landmarks such as San Francisco Opera House, San Francisco Symphony, San Francisco Ballet, Asian Art Museum of San Francisco and San Francisco Museum of Modern Art.
 Additionally, Palace of Fine Arts Theatre and the Warfield Theater are also within reach in a matter minutes.